truncgil/laravel-docker-scaffold/README.md

 To use this framework in your new Laravel projects:

-1. Copy this repository to your new project folder
+1. Copy this repository to your new project folder (see detailed cloning instructions above)
 2. Change the `APP_PREFIX` value in the `.env` file to suit your project
 3. Run the `docker-compose up -d` command
 4. Install Composer dependencies and complete Laravel configurations